cirosantilli/linux-cheat/net/index.md

     firefox www.wikipedia.org &

-will go to localhost, and you will see your apache page if you are running apache.
+will go to localhost, and you will see your Apache page if you are running apache.

-Undo that:
+Undo that, its silly:

     sudo sed -i "$ d" /etc/hosts